liberize/ssc/examples/3_bundle_interpreter/README.md

 # Call a bundled interpreter

-Feel free to bundle the interpreter and all it's dependencies along with your binary.
+We can bundle the interpreter and all it's dependencies along with our binary.

 To call the bundled interpreter, use a shebang with relative path.

 ## Example: bash-static

 `bash-static` is a static build of bash.
-It doesn't come with any dependencies, so it's easy to bundle it to our app.
+It doesn't come with any dependencies, so it's suitable to be distributed along with the binary.

 ```bash
 # download bash-static